Plinio P MoritaUniversity of Waterloo | UWaterloo · School of Public Health and Health Systems

 The COVID-19 pandemic, which began in the first quarter of 2020, necessitated the imposition of public health restrictions and the shutting down of the global economy.
 To slow down the spread of the coronavirus, governments worldwide rolled out nationwide contact tracing apps (CTAs) to notify people that may have been exposed to COVID-19...

-The uptake of the deployed contact tracing apps worldwide has been low and slow.
-While a lot of research has been conducted on technology acceptance, little has been done to show the benefit of incorporating persuasive principles in these apps to increase effectiveness and adoption.
+The adoption of contact tracing apps worldwide has been low.
+Although considerable research has been conducted on technology acceptance, little has been done to show the benefit of incorporating persuasive principles.

 Background: The climate crisis is one of the biggest challenges of our time.
 Technological innovations particularly, persuasive technology have been identified as a veritable tool for effecting behaviour change in the climate-change domain.
 However, there is limited work on the synthesis of the findings of the existing literature on persuasive tech...